nbrest/kamehouse/README.md

 ### VLC Player
 - Download [VLC Player](https://www.videolan.org/)
-- One of the main functionalities of kamehouse is to control a vlc remote player through http
+- One of the main functionalities of kamehouse is to control a vlc player on the local machine or remote, through http
 - Configure the vlc player to expose it's LUA HTTP Web api so it can be accessed by kamehouse
     - Tools > Preferences > All Settings > Interfaces > Main Interfaces: **[x]** Web
     - Tools > Preferences > All Settings > Interfaces > Main Interfaces > Lua: Set HTTP password to 1 (or anything else and then update the password in the vlcplayer table in kamehouse)